Activity time: 15 minutes

 - Who are the people who teach us in our lives to be kind and respectful?

-- How does the First Principle tell us how to treat others?
+- How does our first Principle tell us how to treat others?

 Pause after each question so participants have time to think and engage in discussion.
 Then, read the story.
 When you are done, process with these questions: